• Skip to main content

 • Serve chilled and sprinkled with extra cinnamon over the top.

 • We enjoy a chunkier applesauce in our house, so I give the mixture a good mash using a potato masher when it’s done cooking.
-If you prefer a smooth sauce, use an immersion blender until it has reached the desired consistency.
+If you prefer a smooth applesauce, use an immersion blender until it has reached the desired consistency.

 Nutrition